Quarantine-free air travel resumes after India lifts restrictions on Singapore

 This was due to India being a huge inbound, outbound and transit market for Singapore Airlines (SIA) and Changi Airport, he said.

-While scheduled services continued to be operated to all of Changi's major markets throughout the pandemic, India permitted charters for only 20 months, since March 2020.
+While scheduled services continued to be operated to all of Changi's major markets throughout the pandemic, India permitted charters only for 20 months, since March last year.

 There are six designated VTL flights to Singapore daily from Chennai, Delhi and Mumbai.

-Meanwhile, the International Air Transport Association (Iata) has called for governments worldwide to reconsider all new border restrictions reintroduced in response to the Omicron variant, citing advice from the World Health Organisation.
+Meanwhile, the International Air Transport Association has called for governments to reconsider all border restrictions that were reintroduced in response to the Omicron variant, citing advice from the World Health Organisation.

-The industry group's director-general Willie Walsh said: "All measures should be time-bound and regularly reviewed.